spryker/spryker-docs/docs/scos/user/features/202204.0/configurable-product-feature-overview.md

 The availability of a configurable product is based on the selected configuration.

 A customer selects the quantity of a product in a configurator or a shop.
-If a configurator lets them select a product quantity, it passes the specified quantity to the shop as a parameter.
+If a configurator allows them to select a product quantity, it passes the specified quantity to the shop as a parameter.
 Otherwise, it passes the availability as a parameter, and they select the product quantity in the shop.

 If a configurator does not pass availability, [regular product availability](/docs/marketplace/user/features/{{page.version}}/marketplace-inventory-management-feature-overview.html) is used.